Thermadiag/seq/README.md

 Acknowledgements
 ----------------

-The only library dependency is <a href="https://github.com/orlp/pdqsort">pdqsort</a> from Orson Peters.
-The header `pdqsort.hpp` is included within the *seq* library.
-*seq* library also uses a modified version <a href="https://github.com/lz4/lz4">LZ4</a> that could be used with `cvector` class.
-Finaly, *seq* library uses a simplified version of the [komihash](https://github.com/avaneev/komihash) hash function for its hashing framework.
+*seq* library uses a simplified version of the [komihash](https://github.com/avaneev/komihash) hash function for its hashing framework.

 Benchmarks (in `seq/benchs`) compare the performances of the *seq* library with other great libraries that I use in personnal or professional projects:
 -	<a href="https://plflib.org/">plf</a>: used for the plf::colony container,